m-schoeman/resampled-lda/README.md

 [1] J. Sosulski, J. Kemmer, and M. Tangermann, “Improving Covariance Matrices Derived from Tiny Training Datasets for the Classification of Event-Related Potentials with Linear Discriminant Analysis”, Neuroinformatics, pp. 1–16, 2020.

 ## Reproducing the results
 To use this code and reproduce the results on Windows, you can clone the repository to your own machine.
-You need to create an evironment and then you can install the libraries that were used from requirements.txt like so:
+After you cloned the repository, you need to create an evironment for it, and then you can install the libraries that were used from requirements.txt like so:
 ```
 pip install -r /path/to/requirements.txt
 ```